mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 }
 ```
-This gives us control over how message offsets are committed and we can trust that we will wait for the actual processing to finish before committing the offset.
+This gives us control over how message offsets are committed, and we can trust that we will wait for the actual processing to finish before committing the offset.

 For those who want to account for (or at least try to) _every unhappy_ path there is also the possibility that things fail in the commit process itself.
 In this case the message will be reprocessed

-#### Scenario 3: Idempotency with External Storage
+### 8.3.
+Idempotency with External Storage

 You can use an external data store and keep track of the offsets there (for example like Apache Cassandra).

-Consuming messages and using something like a transaction for both processing the message as well as committing the offsets will guarantee that either both will succeed or fail and thus idempotency is ensured.
+Consuming messages and using something like a transaction for both processing the message, as well as committing the offsets will guarantee that either both will succeed or fail and thus idempotency is ensured.

 One thing to note here is that offsets are now stored in an external datastore.
 When starting a new consumer or a rebalancing takes place you need to make sure your consumer fetches the offsets from the external datastore.

-One way to achieve this can be adding a **ConsumerRebalanceListener** and when **onPartitionsRevoked** and **onPartitionsAssigned** methods are called store (commit) or retrieve the offsets from the external datastore.
+One way to achieve this can be adding a `ConsumerRebalanceListener` and when `onPartitionsRevoked` and `onPartitionsAssigned` methods are called store (commit) or retrieve the offsets from the external datastore.

-### Wrapping Up
+## 9. Wrapping Up

 As takeaways:
 - Don't rely on the default configurations; Try to fine-tune between throughput and latency
 - Partitions play an important role in scaling Kafka.